St. George, Louisiana: Native American presence

 After the French and Indian War ended in 1763, Bayou Manchac (originally known as Rivière d'Iberville or the Iberville River) became an international border between the British (West Florida) and Spanish (Isle of Orleans) colonial territories.
-This bayou (which now marks the southern border of the City of St. George) runs from the Mississippi River on the west to the Amite River on the east.
+This bayou (which now forms the southern border of the City of St. George) runs from the Mississippi River on the west to the Amite River on the east.

-Native Americans, specifically Choctaw, were known to have lived in southeast Louisiana when Europeans first arrived.
-In 1764, after encroachment from European settlers, the Alabama-Coushatta and Pakana Muscogee Indians migrated into Louisiana, to just north of Bayou Manchac.
+Native Americans, specifically the Choctaw, were known to have lived in southeast Louisiana when Europeans first arrived.
+In 1764, after encroachment by European settlers, the Alabama-Coushatta and Pakana Muscogee Indians migrated into Louisiana, just north of Bayou Manchac.

 American Revolution

 In 1765, the British built Fort Bute on the eastern bank of the Mississippi River at Bayou Manchac, not far from the present-day University Club Golf Course.
-The fort consisted of a blockhouse and stockade capable of holding 200 men.
+The fort consisted of a blockhouse and stockade capable of housing 200 men.

 On May 8, 1779, Spain officially entered the American Revolutionary War by declaring war against the British.
-With this news, Bernardo de Galvez, the colonial Governor of Spanish Louisiana, began assembling an ad hoc army of over 1400 Spanish regulars, Acadian militia, free men of color and Native Americans.
+With this news, Bernardo de Gálvez, the colonial Governor of Spanish Louisiana, began assembling an ad hoc army of over 1,400 Spanish regulars, Acadian militia, free men of color, and Native Americans.
 On August 27, 1779, they began advancing toward Baton Rouge.
 Trudging through muddy swamp at a rate of nine miles a day, they arrived at Fort Bute eleven days later.
 After a brief skirmish, they captured and demolished the fort in what would become the first Spanish action against the British during the American Revolutionary War.
 Galvez and his army remained at Fort Bute for six days before moving on to defeat the British garrison at Fort New Richmond in the Battle of Baton Rouge (1779).
-Their victories at Fort Bute and Fort New Richmond helped to clear the Mississippi River of British forces and put the lower Mississippi River under Spanish control.
+Their victories at Fort Bute and Fort New Richmond helped clear the Mississippi River of British forces and put the lower Mississippi River under Spanish control.

 War of 1812

 During the War of 1812, U.S. Gen. Andrew Jackson had the mouth of Bayou Manchac filled with earth to prevent the British from using it to launch a surprise attack on New Orleans.
-In 1828, American settlers reinforced that blockage with a large earthen dam to stifle flood waters from regularly inundating their properties.
-Although it was later suggested that reconnecting the two bodies of water might actually help alleviate flooding in the area, the U.S. Army Corps of Engineers declined to.
+In 1828, American settlers reinforced that blockage with a large earthen dam to reduce floodwaters from regularly inundating their properties.
+Although it was later suggested that reconnecting the two bodies of water might actually help alleviate flooding in the area, the U.S. Army Corps of Engineers declined to do so.

 Village St. George

-Between 1956 and 1968, the Village St. George subdivision was constructed near its namesake, later forming the nucleus of the census-designated place (CDP) of the same name.
+Between 1956 and 1968, the Village St. George subdivision was constructed near its namesake, later forming the core of the census-designated place (CDP) of the same name.

-In 1966, the increased suburbanization of the area warranted the creation of the "Village St. George Volunteer Fire Department and Social Club", now called the St. George Fire Protection District.
+In 1966, the increased suburbanization of the area warranted the creation of the "Village St. George Volunteer Fire Department and Social Club," now called the St. George Fire Protection District.
 Its coverage area also overlapped with much of the new city's boundaries.